rust-lang/rfcs/text/0000-let-else.md

 "Must diverge" is an unusual requirement, which doesn't exist elsewhere in the language as of the time of writing, and might be difficult to explain or lead to confusing errors for programmers new to this feature.

-However, rustc does have support for representing the divergence through the type-checker via `!` or any other uninhabitable type, so the implementation is not a problem.
+However, rustc does have support for representing the divergence through the type-checker via `!` or any other uninhabited type, so the implementation is not a problem.

 ## `let PATTERN = if {} else {} else {};`